inversify/InversifyJS/wiki/en/recipes.md

 As you can see you can then override specific bindings in each test case.

-## Using request scope and activation handlers to avoid factories when working with circular dependenies
+## Using request scope and activation handlers to avoid factories when working with circular dependencies

 If we have a case with a circular dependency like for example: